 Who are we?
 We are a club, open to people from all walks of life who share our values.
 There are thousands of other Rotary clubs around the world which together make up Rotary International

 What do we do?
 We meet every week, so instead of having a meal at home, we have that meal with our friends in a restaurant, and not just one or two friends, but usually 20-30.
-Our normal meeting night is a Wednesday.
+Our normal meeting night is Monday but see here for details.
 For further details contact us.
 Following an excellent meal in a friendly atmosphere we move on to the “meeting” part.
 Sometimes this is a piece of fun – quiz, talent show, games or whatever.
 We have a monthly committees night.
 Quite often we have speakers providing an opportunity to learn about things that one would not normally come across – always interesting, always pertinent, always well worth listening to.

 Our Charity work Throughout the year we also undertake a number of fund raising activities in the area.
 The most regular are: